iron-io/iron_dotnet/README.md

 **Parameters:**

-* `Timeout`: Timeout is not allowed since v3 for messages because it's not possible to set timeout when posting a message, only when reserving one.
+* `Timeout`: **Deprecated**.
+Timeout is not allowed since v3 for messages because it's not possible to set timeout when posting a message, only when reserving one.

 * `Delay`: The item will not be available on the queue until this many seconds have passed.
 Default is 0 seconds.
 Maximum is 604,800 seconds (7 days).